-In my last article we laid out the five elements that you must pay attention to when planning your MBA application.
-We will talk about the first of those five in this post: academic performance.
+In my previous article, I laid out the five elements of your candidacy that you must pay attention to when planning your MBA application.
+We will talk about the first one in this post: undergraduate performance.

-Your academic performance as an undergrad, from the first to the last year, is extremely important for any graduate program, and the MBA is no exception.
+Your academic performance as an undergrad, from your first year to your last, is extremely important to any graduate program, and MBA programs are no exception.
 Traditionally, admissions committees analyze three aspects of your academic record:

-1. Your performance in each and every one of your classes, particularly in the most rigorous courses and/or the most relevant to the MBA.
-It’s important that you provide context for any dips in grades that deserve an explanation; many schools offer the opportunity to discuss gaps or any discrepancies in the optional essay.
-This is the place to clarify if your grades suffered because you were trying to balance a job with your studies, a personal or family situation, or any unusual event that could have had an effect on your grades.
+- Your performance in each of your classes, particularly in the most rigorous courses and/or those most relevant to the MBA.
+It’s important that you provide context for any dips in gradesthat are significant enough to merit an explanation; many schools offer the opportunity to discuss any gaps or discrepancies in the optional essay.
+This is the place to clarify whether your grades suffered because you were trying to balance a job with your studies, dealing with a personal or family situation, or navigating any other unusual event that negatively affected your grades.

-If your grades in math and in other quantitative classes are low, I recommend that you take pre-MBA courses in subjects such as accounting, finance, calculus, and statistics.
-You can take them at any accredited university or community college, but make sure you earn solid A’s in all of them.
-This will diminish the effect that low grades might have in your MBA application, as you will be showing that you are now able to handle the academic rigor of the MBA.
+If your grades in math and/or other quantitative classes are low, I recommend that you take pre-MBA courses in subjects such as accounting, finance, calculus, and statistics.
+You can take these at any accredited university or community college, but make sure you earn solid As in all of them.
+This will on the success of your application because you will be showing that you are now able to handle the academic rigor of the MBA curriculum.

-Finally, make sure to demonstrate your academic capacity with a strong score in the GMAT or GRE, which is the topic of the next article of this series.
+Finally, make sure to demonstrate your academic capacity with a strong score on the GMAT or GRE, which is the topic of the next article in this series.

-Do you want a professional guide to help you with your MBA application?
-Check out Accepted’s MBA Application Packages for general counseling, essay editing, interview prep, resume review, and more – one package for every aspect of your application!
+Do you want a professional to help you with your MBA application?
+Check out Accepted’s MBA Application Packages for general counseling, essay editing, interview prep, resume review, and other assistance – we have a package for every aspect of your application!